tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/产品动态/容器服务产品动态_intl_en.md

 <tr>
 <tr>
 <td>The CLB health check failure issue in IPVS mode is fixed.</td>
-<td>Fixed the compatibility issue between the TLinux kernel and IPVS and fixed CLB health check failures in IPVS mode.</td>
+<td>Fixes the compatibility issue between the TLinux kernel and IPVS and fixes the CLB health check failures in IPVS mode.</td>
 <td>2019-07-16</td>
 <td>-</td>
 <tr>